gtukmachev/ms/README.md

 ```

 Open and edit the file 'deploy.sh' within the folder (PROJECT_ROOT/ms-services/example-service/).
-Ypu have to define several values in top of the file:
+You have to define several values in top of the file:

 ```
 # define your credential using profile or any other approaches
-# you can comment next line and configure WS cli using command 'aws configure'
+# you can comment next line and configure AWS cli using command 'aws configure'
 export AWS_PROFILE=<YOUR-AWS-CREDENTIALS-PROFILE>

 # define your AWS region (you can use any region with serverless architecture support)